American Gods: Plot summary

 The New Gods seek to parley with Wednesday, but murder him at the meeting.
 This act is witnessed by and galvanizes the Old Gods, and they rally to face their enemies in battle at Rock City.
 While retrieving Wednesday's body, Shadow is surprised to discover his old prison cellmate and mentor, Low Key Lyesmith, is working as a driver for the New Gods.
 Shadow is bound by his contract with Wednesday to hold his vigil by re-enacting Odin's time hanging from a "World Tree" while pierced by a spear for nine days.
 During these nine days, he is visited by Horus, who has become mad from living too long as a hawk.
 Shadow dies and visits the land of the dead, where he is judged by Anubis.
 Shadow learns that he is Wednesday's (Odin's) son, conceived as part of the deity's plans.
 During this time, Mr. Town arrives at the World Tree, ordered by Mr. World to cut a branch from it.

 Horus finds Easter and convinces her to bring Shadow back to life.
 Shadow realizes Mr. World is actually Low Key (Loki) Lyesmith, and that Odin and Loki have been working a "two-man con".
-They orchestrated Shadow's birth, his meeting of Loki in disguise in prison, and even Laura's death.
+They orchestrated Shadow's birth, his meeting of Loki in disguise in prison, and Laura's death.
 Loki had arranged for Odin's murder, thus making the battle between the New and Old Gods a sacrifice to Odin, restoring Odin's power, while also allowing Loki to feed on the chaos of the battle.

 Laura chooses to hitchhike to Rock City and meets Mr. Town, who does not realize who she is, and they agree to travel together.
 During their travels, Laura learns who Mr. Town is and, once they arrive at their destination, kills him and takes the branch he took from the World Tree.
-She then meets with Loki and manages to stab him with the World Tree branch, which turns into a spear as she stabs.
+She meets with Loki and manages to stab him with the World Tree branch, which turns into a spear as she stabs.

 Shadow arrives at Rock City and confronts Loki, now gravely wounded, and the ghost of Odin, who reveal their plans.
 Shadow travels to the site of the battle and explains that both sides have nothing to gain and everything to lose, with Odin and Loki as the only true winners.
-Shadow tells them the United States is a bad place for Gods, and he recommends they return home.
+Shadow tells them the United States is a bad place for Gods, and he recommends they return to their original homelands.
 The gods depart, Loki dies, and Odin's ghost fades.
 Laura asks Shadow to take the coin from her, which he does, and she finally dies.